dekorateio/dekorate/assets/design.md

         ...
     }

+### ConfigurationGenerator

+A service that given properties extracted from sources like:

+- annotations
+- local configurations
+- framework

+will convert them into a `Config` using a mapper and by applying various `Configurators` (see below).

 ### Configurator

 A `configurator` is a visitor that visits parts of the `config` with the purpose of performing minor changes / updates.